ImoPupato/DEG-analysis/Completo.md

-#First set your working directory:
+Setting your working directory:
+´´´R
 setwd("C:/Mi unidad/Analisis/DEG")
+´´´
 #Then call all the libraries from the RTCGA package.
 They allows us to download and integrate the variety and volume of TCGA data.
 library("TCGAbiolinks")
 library("RTCGA")